-The West of Ireland is one of our country’s best hidden gems.
+The West of Ireland is one of our country’s best-hidden gems.
 With beautiful scenery, seaside locations, great hospitality and a friendly nightlife, the West of Ireland is a great place to spend a weekend.
 The only problem is that you won’t want to leave once you visit our charming towns and beautiful landmarks!

-As someone who has lived in and travelled around the West of Ireland for all of my life, I have added some of my favourite things to do in the west of Ireland to this list.
+As someone who has lived in and travelled around the West of Ireland all my life, I have added some of my favourite things to do there.

 Our article contains the following sections: